edchelstephens/upskilling/aws/elastic_cloud_compute(ec2)/ec2.md

 - Use EBS for EC2 file systems, add volumes with volume size
 - EBS is not the same as Simple Storage Service(S3)
 - EBS is specifically for using with EC2

+# Security Group
+- IP-based comunication rules for a single or group of EC2 instances